zobin8/feed2shark/docs/source/configure.rst

     https://carlchenet.com/feed|title|gitlab
     https://blog.linuxjobs.fr/feed.php?rss

 The last line of the file above only has the url of a rss feed.
-All entries from this feed will be tweeted.
+All entries from this feed will be tooted.

 How to display available sections of the rss feed
 =================================================